1. According to position of axes of shafts. The axes of two shafts among which motion is to be transmit, can be

 (i) As equivalent bevel gears (having equal teeth) attach two shafts whose axes are equally perpendicular, then bevel gears are known as mitres.

 (ii) A hyperboloid is solid formed through revolving a straight line on an axis (not in same plane), such that each point on line remains at a constant distance as of the axis. (iii) Worm gearing is effectively a form of spiral gearing in which shafts are generally at right angles.
+According to peripheral velocity of gears.
+Gears, according to peripheral velocity of gears, can be classified as:

 (a) Low velocity